MKS Instruments Sees Unusually High Options Volume (NASDAQ:MKSI)

 MKS Instruments, Inc. (NASDAQ:MKSI) was the recipient of some unusual options trading activity on Wednesday.
-Stock traders bought 2,616 call options on the stock.
-This is an increase of approximately 690% compared to the average daily volume of 331 call options.
+Traders bought 2,498 put options on the company.
+This represents an increase of 3,103% compared to the typical daily volume of 78 put options.

-A number of equities analysts recently issued reports on the stock.
-Citigroup dropped their price objective on shares of MKS Instruments from $200.00 to $180.00 in a report on Friday, January 29th.
-DA Davidson upped their price target on MKS Instruments from $150.00 to $175.00 and gave the stock a “buy” rating in a research report on Friday, December 11th.
-Zacks Investment Research raised shares of MKS Instruments from a “hold” rating to a “buy” rating and set a $198.00 target price for the company in a report on Wednesday, January 20th.
-KeyCorp raised their price objective on shares of MKS Instruments from $175.00 to $207.00 and gave the company an “overweight” rating in a research report on Friday, January 29th.
-Finally, Rosenblatt Securities boosted their price objective on MKS Instruments from $185.00 to $205.00 and gave the company a “buy” rating in a research report on Friday, December 11th.
-Two equities research analysts have rated the stock with a hold rating and nine have given a buy rating to the stock.
-The stock has an average rating of “Buy” and an average price target of $181.80.
+Several hedge funds have recently added to or reduced their stakes in MKSI.
+First Trust Advisors LP increased its holdings in shares of MKS Instruments by 131.3% in the 1st quarter.
+First Trust Advisors LP now owns 37,141 shares of the scientific and technical instruments company’s stock worth $3,456,000 after acquiring an additional 21,082 shares during the period.
+Amundi Pioneer Asset Management Inc. increased its stake in MKS Instruments by 2,134.1% during the 1st quarter.
+Amundi Pioneer Asset Management Inc. now owns 161,859 shares of the scientific and technical instruments company’s stock valued at $15,061,000 after buying an additional 154,614 shares during the period.
+Raymond James Financial Services Advisors Inc. increased its stake in MKS Instruments by 36.5% during the 3rd quarter.
+Raymond James Financial Services Advisors Inc. now owns 12,685 shares of the scientific and technical instruments company’s stock valued at $1,386,000 after buying an additional 3,389 shares during the period.
+Commonwealth Equity Services LLC increased its stake in MKS Instruments by 118.4% during the 3rd quarter.
+Commonwealth Equity Services LLC now owns 6,325 shares of the scientific and technical instruments company’s stock valued at $690,000 after buying an additional 3,429 shares during the period.
+Finally, California Public Employees Retirement System increased its stake in MKS Instruments by 2.6% during the 3rd quarter.
+California Public Employees Retirement System now owns 126,583 shares of the scientific and technical instruments company’s stock valued at $13,827,000 after buying an additional 3,200 shares during the period.
+94.02% of the stock is currently owned by institutional investors and hedge funds.

-The business also recently announced a quarterly dividend, which was paid on Friday, March 5th.
-Shareholders of record on Monday, February 22nd were paid a $0.20 dividend.
+The company also recently disclosed a quarterly dividend, which was paid on Friday, March 5th.
+Investors of record on Monday, February 22nd were issued a $0.20 dividend.
 The ex-dividend date of this dividend was Friday, February 19th.
-This represents a $0.80 dividend on an annualized basis and a yield of 0.44%.
-MKS Instruments’s dividend payout ratio is currently 17.70%.
+This represents a $0.80 dividend on an annualized basis and a dividend yield of 0.44%.
+MKS Instruments’s dividend payout ratio (DPR) is presently 17.70%.

-Several hedge funds have recently added to or reduced their stakes in the stock.
-Ayrshire Capital Management LLC grew its position in shares of MKS Instruments by 0.9% in the 4th quarter.
-Ayrshire Capital Management LLC now owns 6,519 shares of the scientific and technical instruments company’s stock worth $981,000 after buying an additional 61 shares during the last quarter.
-Truist Financial Corp lifted its holdings in MKS Instruments by 0.5% during the third quarter.
-Truist Financial Corp now owns 19,347 shares of the scientific and technical instruments company’s stock valued at $2,113,000 after purchasing an additional 94 shares in the last quarter.
-NorthCoast Asset Management LLC lifted its stake in MKS Instruments by 3.2% in the 3rd quarter.
-NorthCoast Asset Management LLC now owns 3,098 shares of the scientific and technical instruments company’s stock valued at $338,000 after buying an additional 97 shares in the last quarter.
-Nisa Investment Advisors LLC boosted its holdings in MKS Instruments by 0.6% in the 4th quarter.
-Nisa Investment Advisors LLC now owns 19,220 shares of the scientific and technical instruments company’s stock worth $2,892,000 after buying an additional 120 shares during the last quarter.
-Finally, Vantage Consulting Group Inc purchased a new position in shares of MKS Instruments in the fourth quarter valued at approximately $30,000.
-Hedge funds and other institutional investors own 94.02% of the company’s stock.
+A number of research firms have commented on MKSI.
+Needham & Company LLC increased their price objective on shares of MKS Instruments from $175.00 to $205.00 and gave the company a “buy” rating in a research note on Friday, January 22nd.
+Citigroup reduced their price objective on shares of MKS Instruments from $200.00 to $180.00 in a research note on Friday, January 29th.
+Zacks Investment Research raised shares of MKS Instruments from a “hold” rating to a “buy” rating and set a $198.00 target price on the stock in a report on Wednesday, January 20th.
+Cowen increased their target price on shares of MKS Instruments from $150.00 to $178.00 and gave the stock an “outperform” rating in a report on Friday, December 11th.
+Finally, Rosenblatt Securities increased their target price on shares of MKS Instruments from $185.00 to $205.00 and gave the stock a “buy” rating in a report on Friday, December 11th.
+Two research analysts have rated the stock with a hold rating and nine have given a buy rating to the company.
+MKS Instruments presently has a consensus rating of “Buy” and an average target price of $181.80.

 MKS Instruments, Inc provides instruments, systems, subsystems, and process control solutions that measure, monitor, deliver, analyze, power, and control critical parameters of manufacturing processes worldwide.
 Its Vacuum & Analysis segment offers pressure and vacuum control solutions, including direct and indirect pressure measurement; materials delivery solutions comprising flow and valve technologies, as well as integrated pressure measurement and control subsystems, which provide customers with precise control capabilities; power delivery products, such as microwave, power delivery systems, radio frequency matching networks, and metrology products used in providing energy to etching, stripping, and deposition processes; and plasma and reactive gas products.